-"Behold, the days are coming, declares the LORD, when I will make a new Covenant with the house of Israel and the house of Judah..."
-Jeremiah 31:31 d.
-Perfect-a past action, with consequences that are presently continuing (i.e. "he has" or "he has believed").
+"I cry out to God Most High, to God who fulfils His purpose for me."
+Psalm 57:2 d.
+Perfect - a past action, with consequences that are presently continuing (i.e. "he has" or "he has believed").
 This tense is formed using the helping verb has, have, or had.